halur-io/android-hub/replit.md

 ## Overview

-This is a modern restaurant website for Sumo Asian Kitchen, featuring a React frontend with Flask backend API.
-The application provides a bilingual (Hebrew/English) interface with full RTL support, WhatsApp/phone integration, dynamic menu display, and reservation system.
-The React frontend offers a smooth, interactive user experience with real-time language switching and mobile-responsive design.
+This is a modern restaurant website for Sumo Asian Kitchen, featuring a React frontend with Flask backend API and a comprehensive admin panel.
+The application provides a bilingual (Hebrew/English) interface with full RTL support, WhatsApp/phone integration, dynamic menu display, reservation system, and complete content management capabilities through the admin dashboard.

 ## User Preferences